-For example, in order to make the shirt you are wearing today:
+For example, in order to make the t-shirt in your wardrobe:

-The cotton had to be grown in a farm, then it had to be picked.
-Then it had to be spun into thread.
-Then it had to be knitted or weaved together.
-Then it has to be processed to make a large sheet of fabric.
-Then it has to be cut and sewn into the shape of your shirt.
-Then the buttons have to be put on.
-Then they have to be sold to a company like Tesco’s, or Debenhams and then they get put on the racks at the shop.
-And finally, you buy them.
+The cotton had to be grown on a farm, it had to be harvested, had to be spun into thread, knitted or weaved together, processed to make a large sheet of fabric, then cut and sewn into the shape of your shirt.
+After, the buttons have to be put on and the shirt is then ready to be transported to a store before you finally buy it and wear it.

-And it’s the same for food, drinks, phones, clothes, furniture, the bricks to make a building – each object has a supply chain.
+It is the same for foods, drinks, phones, furniture, the bricks to make a building – each product we use has a supply chain.

 The problem is that at any point in the supply chain of a product, there is a risk of slavery being used.
 This means that the clothes we wear, foods we eat, technology we use – the goods and services we consume on a day-to-day basis could have been produced using forms of modern slavery.